NomicFoundation/hardhat/docs/buidler-evm/README.md

 - `console.log` implements the same formatting options that can be found in Node.js' [`console.log`](https://nodejs.org/dist/latest-v12.x/docs/api/console.html#console_console_log_data_args), which in turn uses [`util.format`](https://nodejs.org/dist/latest-v12.x/docs/api/util.html#util_util_format_format_args).
   - Example: `console.log("Changing owner from %s to %s", currentOwner, newOwner)`
 - It works with any library: ethers.js, web3.js, waffle, truffle-contract, etc.
-- `console.log` is implemented in standard Solidity and then detected in Buidler EVM.
+- `console.log` is implemented in standard Solidity and then detected in Hardhat EVM.
 This makes its compilation work with any other tools (like Remix, Waffle or Truffle).
 - `console.log` calls can run in other networks, like mainnet, kovan, ropsten, etc. They do nothing in those networks, but spend a minimal amount of gas.

 ## Logging

-Buidler EVM uses its tracing infrastructure to offer rich logging that will help you develop and debug smart contracts.
+Hardhat EVM uses its tracing infrastructure to offer rich logging that will help you develop and debug smart contracts.

 For example, a successful transaction and a failed call would look like this: